MATLAB Simulator of Level-Index Arithmetic: Introduction

 Here \eqref{eq:level-index-phi} computes \eqref{eq:level-index-x} given a LI number.
 Note that \eqref{eq:level-index-phi} produces $\lfloor \zeta \rfloor = l$ exponentials, with the final exponent $\zeta - \lfloor \zeta \rfloor = f$ as required by the definition of the LI systems.

 To construct $\zeta$ Clenshaw~and~Olver~\cite{clol84} propose

 which is similar to \eqref{eq:level-index-f} except that the level is also included with $1$ being added on every recursive step.

-Note that precision $p$ does not come in anywhere in this definition, unlike the floating-point representation that contains $p$, depending on the type of definition used.
+Note that precision $p$ does not come in anywhere in this definition, unlike the floating-point representation that usually contains $p$.
 Of course, $p$ plays a role in implementing the quantisation of the index $f$.